PowerShell/ProjectMercury/docs/cmdlets/Start-AIShell.md

 ## SYNOPSIS
-Starts an AIShell session in a split pane window of Windows Terminal with a connected communication channel with session that started it.
+Starts an AIShell session in a split pane window of Windows Terminal with a connected communication channel to the PowerShell session that started it.

 ## SYNTAX